in

 The Takeaway:

 Make sure you do not worry yourself too much if you are diagnosed with T1DM.
-Keep in mind that there are several people around the globe who suffer from the same condition and you can always reach out for help.
+Keep in mind that several people around the globe suffer from the same condition, and you can always reach out for help.

 Keep your diet and your lifestyle diabetic friendly.
 Do not miss your insulin dose.
 Get yourself regularly checked to detect any complications that may have developed over time.